Fateh Shah: Battles with Kumaon

 Fateh Shah also fought several battles against Kumaon, without any conclusive results.

 Gyan Chand of Kumaon, who ascended the throne in 1698, raided Pindar valley in Garhwal after he was crowned.
 In 1699, he crossed Ramganga river and plundered Sabli, Khatli, and Sainchar.
 Fateh Shah replied by invading Chaukot and Giwar areas of Kumaon in 1701.
 In 1703, the Kumaonis defeated the Garhwalis in the battle of Duduli (near Melchauri in Garhwal).
 In 1707, the Kumaon forces annexed Juniyagarh in Bichla Chaukot, and razed the old fort at Chandpur.

 Raja Jagat Chand of Kumaon plundered Lohba and garrisoned the fort of Lohbagarh.
 Next year, he proceeded as far as Srinagar in Garhwal.
 According to H. G. Walton, Raja of Kumaon occupied Srinagar, and Fateh Shah fled to Dehradun.
 Fateh Shah appears to have returned very soon to Garhwal; in 1710, he mobilized his troops in Badhan.After this he conquered the areas of katyur valley (modern day Baijnath) and donated a village named Garsaar to the Badrinath temple.

-Patronage to art and literature
+Patronage of art and literature

 The contemporary writings mention Garhwal as a very prosperous state during Fateh Shah's reign.
 Fateh shah was a great patron of art and literature.
 Like Vikramaditya and Akbar, he is said to have nine illustrious figures (Navaratnas) in his court: Sureshanand Barthwal, Revatram Dhasmana, Rudridutt Kimothi, Hari Dutt Nautiyal, Vasvanand Bahuguna, Shashidhar Dangwal, Sahdev Chandola, Kirit Ram Khanthola, and Hari Dutt Thapliyal.

 Some of the encomiastic works from Ratan Shah's period include: